cansat-icarus/capture-lib/README.md

 ### Parser

 Generic class for binary data parsing.
 No assumptions about the packet, just a helper interface for constructing an object from raw data.
 Along with it, a preconfigured instance ready for telemetry, info and settings packets from the CanSat.
+Re-implemented as IcarusParser to include our mission's packet fields.

 ### Classifier

-Not an AI unfortunately.
-It just helps calculating individual packet scores and the station score.
+Not an AI.
+An algorithm that calculates each packet's score: 60% for the CRC checksum, 40% for the heuristics.
+The station score reflects reception quality in the recent past (The nth most recent packet accounts for at least 1/(n+1) of the station score).

-### SerialHandler
+### Data Handler

 A function that decodes the data, parses it, gives it a score, and puts it in the db.
 Just a high-level utility piping everything together.
-Makes future possible npm publishing of parts of the project easier.

 ### Backend